michael-riess/cuda-da-smacof/README.md

 7. temp-min: decimal/float (minimum temperature before running final SMACOF round without annealing)
 8. alpha: decimal/float (temperature reduction factor)
 9. iterations: integer (number of times da-smacof will be performed (to find averages and medians))
+10.
-10. track-median: "median" (if text "median" is used, median results will be recorded)
+    - track-median: if `median` is used, the time and stress of median results will be recorded.
+    - track-median-solution: if `median_solution` is used, the median mapping solution will be recorded.
+    - track-median-stresses: if `median_stresses` is used, all internal stress values for the median mapping solution will be recorded.

+**example**
+`./da-cuda-smacof ./test.data 512 512 2 .00001 1000 .1 .90 25 media_solution`

 ## Matrices
 - input matrix files require an empty terminating line for proper functionality